Amed Rosario’s hit in 10th gives Indians 2-1 win over Cubs

 UP NEXT

-Cubs: Ross hopes RHP Jake Arietta (right thumb abrasion) will come off the injured list and start Friday when Chicago opens a series at Detroit.
-Arietta (3-3, 4.31 ERA) threw a bullpen session Wednesday.
+Cubs: Ross hopes RHP Jake Arrieta (right thumb abrasion) will come off the injured list and start Friday when Chicago opens a series at Detroit.
+Arrieta (3-3, 4.31 ERA) threw a bullpen session Wednesday.

 Indians: RHP Zach Plesac (2-3, 3.83) will start Thursday night when Cleveland opens a four-game series at Seattle.